Who are The GEO Group & CoreCivic?

 ICE detention operators profit from the destruction of our communities—even the imprisonment of children—and by backing them, so does Citizens.

-So we're demanding that they end their current financial relationships with all private prison and ICE detention and transport companies
+So we're urging them to end their financial relationships with all private prison and ICE detention and transport companies

 and publicly commit not to do business with them in the future.